aperun/assoc-guide/c-lang/coding-guidelines.md

 }
 ```

-- Ground style (Each new level is indented by 2 spaces):
+Ground style (Each new level is indented by 2 spaces)
 ```
 for (i = 0; i < num_elements; i++) {
     foo[i] = foo[i] + 42;